-The black diamond gem is the stones that often look metallic because they’re usually opaque.
+These stones often look metallic because they’re usually opaque.

 But when it’s done right the end result of using a natural color black jewel is exceptional and definitely unique when compared to other diamond jewelry.

 Most diamonds are graded according to an International Diamond Grading System from GIA and the 4Cs:

 But black diamonds don’t fall into this category, with GIA opting for their grading system that applies to colored stones because:

 Firstly, because the opaqueness and inclusions of a black diamond prevent one from using the clarity scale for grading.

-The tone is also a role player because unlike pink, blue or yellow diamonds, there isn’t a tone or saturation variation.
+Tone is also a role player because unlike pink, blue or yellow diamonds, there isn’t a tone or saturation variation.

-Also, instead of issuing grading reports, you can expect a Colored Diamond Identification and Origin Report which mentions whether the black color is treated or natural.
+Also, instead of issuing grading reports you can expect a Colored Diamond Identification and Origin Report which mentions whether the black color is treated or natural.

-How to Take Care of Your Black Diamond?
+How to Take Care of Your Black Diamond

 Even though it’s still a hard stone a sharp blow may cause damage easier in comparison to any other colorless diamond.